19 Spectacular Ways to Organize Shoes in Small Spaces

 You can achieve a similar effect in a narrow space with tension rods or curtain rods, too.

 I love using the back of the closet door for storage in small spaces.
 We’ve all seen the over-the-door shoe organizers with the clear pouches.
 They work for all kinds of storage (cups and bottles in the pantry, toy storage, jewelry and accessories, and more).
-But they actually aren’t always great for shoes as you can usually only fit one shoe in each pouch.
+But they actually aren’t always great for shoes as you can usually only fit one small shoe in each pouch.

 17. Store Shoes in a Functional Piece of Furniture